dichevk/Abalone-Board-Game/README.md

 This is a local implementation in Java that has a simple client-server communication which allows a number of players to play the game on a local machine.

+The implementation follows the MVC principle where Game represents the Controller, View is the Board and Pieces is the Model